novikovalab/piawka/subcommands.md

 **Regions** can be provided via:
 - `-b / --bed`: a BED file with one row per region; column 4 sets the locus name in the output.
 - `-T / --targets`: a BED file with small targets (e.g., CDS coordinates). `piawka` merges nearby targets into larger tabix queries automatically.
-- Neither: the whole VCF is processed as a single window per chromosome.
+- Neither: the VCF is processed as a single window per chromosome.

 **Parallelism**: with `-j N`, `piawka calc` forks `N` child processes.
 Each child reads from a shared FIFO buffer of region lines; results are written to temporary files and assembled in order by the parent before printing.
 See [Technical details](technical.html#parallelism).